WHAT YOU SHOULD KNOW:

 Prevent diabetic ketoacidosis:

-- Know how to treat DKA: If you have signs of DKA, drink more liquids and take your insulin as directed by your primary healthcare provider.
+- Know how to treat DKA: If you have signs of DKA, drink more liquids that do not contain sugar, such as water and diet soda.
+Take your insulin as directed by your healthcare provider.

 - You have ketones in your blood or urine.